The Many Pearl Varieties

 Some Pearl History

-Julius Caesar was a lover of pearls and once paid 60,000 gold pieces for one single pearl.
+Julius Caesar was a lover of pearls and once paid 60,000 gold pieces for one pearl.
 In the first century before Christ, Caesar passed a law stating that pearls were not for the lower classes.
-Even Caesar’s non-successful conquest of the Britons had as one of its goals, access to the valuable river pearls
+Even Caesar’s non-successful conquest of the Britons had, as one of its goals, access to the valuable river pearls.

-Queen Elizabeth I was so infatuated with pearls, that she was called the Pearl Queen.
+Queen Elizabeth I was so infatuated with pearls that the people called her the Pearl Queen.

 A major turn came when, in 1908, the Japanese noodle producer Kokichi Mikimoto started the first commercial pearl farm.
 Less successful farmers had been operating in China since the fifteenth century.
 Mikimoto, aptly known as the pearl-king, had cracked the proverbial oyster by breeding perfectly round pearls and offered them to an enthusiastic world.